-In addition to the bereavement leave granted under this Article, any employee who has accrued unused sick leave, vacation, personal leave, or compensatory time off shall be allowed to use such leave or unpaid leave not to exceed two (2) working days per occurrence for the purpose of bereavement leave.
+In addition to the bereavement leave granted under this Article, any employee shall be allowed to use accrued unused sick leave, vacation, personal leave, or other compensatory time off, or unpaid leave not to exceed two (2) working days per occurrence for the purpose of additional bereavement leave.
 Use of sick leave hours for bereavement leave shall not be counted as sick leave in any department Sick Leave Use Monitoring Program.